dorothym/ashmap/README.md

 # Ash Map NYC

 ## Application purpose
-An interactive map of ash trees in New York City based on 2015 Tree Census Data.
+An interactive map of ash trees in New York City based on 2015 Tree Census Data, built for the one-day [TreesCount Data Jam](http://treescountdatajam.devpost.com).

+It was designed to help answer the [question](http://treescountdatajam.devpost.com/updates/5447-treescount-data-jam-challenges), "How can we use tree census data to identify areas at risk from threats to the urban forest, such as the Emerald Ash Borer?"

 ## What qualifies as an ash tree for the purposes of this application?